 Typical errors that can cause Google Chrome to crash include the likes of the installation for this program not being correct, or your system having some sort of error that is preventing it from being able to correctly read the settings it needs to run Chrome.

-Why Does Google Chrome Not Responding?
+Why Does Google Chrome Keep Not Responding?

-Here are Five More Ways to Fix “Google Chrome Not Responding” Error
+100% Working Methods to Fix “Google Chrome Not Responding” Error (Windows 7,8,10)

 Lets dive in deep to dig out how to execute these steps successfully.

-Delete Temp Folder Contents
+2) Empty Temp Folder

 Temp stands for Temporary Files.
 Temp is a folder located in the Windows directory.
 It contains temporary downloaded data, Internet cache contents, setup extracted files, and so on.